 Information & Resources for Survivors

-If you are in immediate danger, and feel comfortable with the police, please call 911.
+If you are in immediate danger, and feel comfortable involving law enforcement, please call 911.

 The StrongHearts Native Helpline is a free, safe, anonymous, and confidential domestic violence and dating violence helpline for Native Americans and Alaska Natives, offering culturally-appropriate support and advocacy.
 Call 1-844-7NATIVE (762-8483) or chat online at StrongHeartsHelpline.org.

 If you are outside the United States, Lila.Help lists gender-based violence helplines and NGOs for almost every country in the world.

 Through WomensLaw, we provide easy-to-understand, “plain language” legal information and resources to victims living with or escaping domestic violence, sexual assault, stalking, or dating violence.
 By reaching out through the Internet, we empower survivors to lead independent lives, free from abuse.